Are you wondering why people aren’t buying as much from your website as you hoped they would?

 HOW MUCH is your offer and how do I make a purchase?

-Quite a few website do not display their prices upfront.
-Prospects are always comparing costs as part of their decision-making process.
-If they come across a services website that doesn’t display prices vs one that does, they are more likely to make an enquiry on the site that does display prices.
+A lot of website do not display their prices upfront.
+Prospects like to compare prices as part of their decision-making process.
+If they come across a website that doesn’t display prices vs one that does, they are more likely to make an enquiry on the site that does display prices.
+If you don’t display your prices because your solution is custom, then make sure it’s easy for your prospects to get a quote.

 If the purchasing process fails how can I CONTACT you quickly?

-Think about when your shopping online.
-Let’s say you have found something you want to buy online, you add it to the cart, you go to the checkout process and something goes wrong, like you press the payment button twice accidentally, or your internet cuts out, etc, then you would more than likely want to call the people behind the website to assist you.
-Just by adding a chat window or a phone number can really increase conversions.
-Adding a phone number doesn’t increase phone calls by much, but it does give people peace of mind if they do make a purchase, knowing that if something does go wrong they can contact you immediately.
+Imagine you’re shopping online, let’s say you have found something you really like, you add it to the cart, you go to the checkout process and something goes wrong, like you press the payment button twice accidentally, or you are confused and have a question, etc. At that point you would want to contact the people behind the website to help you.
+Just by adding a chat window or a phone number can really increase conversions because it gives people peace of mind when making a purchase, knowing that if something does go wrong they can contact you immediately.